anubhav811/JavaScript-CWH/Chapter 1/README.md

 Q1 .
-Create a variable of type string and try to add a number to it Q2.
-Use typeof in previous question to find typeof of the result object Q3.
-Create a const , can you change it to hold a number later Q4.
+Create a variable of type string and try to add a number to it \n Q2.
+Use typeof in previous question to find typeof of the result object \n Q3.
+Create a const , can you change it to hold a number later \n Q4.
 Try to add a new key to const object in Q3 .
-Are you able to do it
+Are you able to do it \n

 ```
 // Q1
 let a = "Anubhav";